bfontaine/gosh/README.md

 ### Options

-Gosh currently support the following options:
+Gosh currently supports the following options:

 * `-debug`: show all errors
 * `-trace`: show all lines are they are executed, both from the `~/.goshrc` and the interactive session

+Use `gosh -h` for more info.

 ### Editor support